gsmainclusivetechlab/interop-docs/docs/testcases/creating-tc.md

 ## Use Case

-We are going to use a [Disbursement Use Case](https://developer.mobilemoneyapi.io/1.2/content/disbursements) and create a new Test Case for the Use Case Scenario where an Organisation wants to obtain a disbursement balance from their account in a given Mobile Money Operador - MMO.
-The definition of the Use Case can be found at [Developer's Portal](https://developer.mobilemoneyapi.io/content/obtain-disbursement-organisation-balance) for Mobile Money API.
+We are going to use the [Disbursement Use Case](https://developer.mobilemoneyapi.io/1.2/content/disbursements) and create a new Test Case for the Use Case Scenario where an organisation wants to obtain a disbursement balance from their account in a given Mobile Money Operador (MMO).
+The definition of the Use Case can be found at the [Developer's Portal](https://developer.mobilemoneyapi.io/content/obtain-disbursement-organisation-balance) for Mobile Money API.

 ### Use Case Scenario